Student Charter 2024/25

 • Provide information on where students can access financial support.

-• Provide access to Welsh Language support services including counselling, personal tutors and applications for financial support.
+• Provide access to Welsh Language support services including counselling, personal academic tutors and applications for financial support.

 The Students’ Union commits to: